 SCHOOL AGE CHILDREN: 6-12

 These children have similar symptoms to preschoolers except we start to see pain symptoms and headaches appear in this subgroup of UARS.
 Tooth grinding is common leading to sore jaw muscles, which can cause headaches, neck and back pain.
 These recurrent headaches are often misinterpreted as migraine syndrome and treated accordingly.
 Different than OSA, this group is not usually hyperactive from sleep deprivation.
 They do show poor hand to eye coordination, impaired learning and memory, and are more prone to dizziness and fainting.
 They tend to be smaller children and underweight.
 If they gain weight they can convert to OSA easily.
-If the bruxism is severe, the patient will lose height in their teeth increasing their overbite while retruding the mandible (further obstructing the upper airway).
+If the bruxism is severe, the patient will lose height in their teeth increasing their overbite while retruding (pulling back) the mandible (further obstructing the upper airway).

 Adolescents with UARS have similar symptoms to younger children: difficulty falling and staying asleep, difficulty with memory and learning, difficulty with sports (due to decreased stamina, fatigue, poor reaction times), and poor posture (slouching, rolled shoulders, support head with hand when sitting).
-Tooth grinding is almost always present in this group as are orthodontic malocclusions due to abnormal tongue positioning at rest from chronic mouth breathing.
+Tooth grinding is almost always present in this group as are orthodontic malocclusions due to abnormal tongue positioning at rest and narrowing of the palate from chronic mouth breathing.
 Adolescents with UARS are more likely to undertake risky behaviors due to impaired decision making from sleep deprivation.
 They are much more likely to get involved in motor vehicle accidents, even more so than in Sleep Apnea.
 Reaction times are impaired in this group comparable to being over the legal blood alcohol limit.
 They almost all have a malocclusion or crooked or crowded teeth due to the chronic mouth breathing and resulting poor posture associated with mouth breathing.
 Bruxism is very common in this group and TMJ involvement can be seen in some.
 Pain in the TMJ on opening or when biting is common.
 When the lower jaw is pushed back, it can cause a compression of the TMJ and inflammation of the nerves and blood vessels at the back of the TMJ.
 This causes pain in the area as well as into the ear (as a chronic earache) or the sinuses over the upper molars (maxillary sinuses).
 Chronic Myofascial Pain is often seen in this group with the accompanying classic referred pain and headaches.
 Headaches tend to be worse upon waking, due to poor sleep and sleep-related bruxism.

 ADULTS: 18 +